KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 **Insight:**

-- **Peak Periods:** Lunch Time (12PM to 3PM) and Dinner Time (6PM to 9PM) have the highest demand for pizza.
-This may be due to the fact most people don't skip these meal times.
-Another reason may be because pizza is considered a convenient meal or a comfort pick.
+- **Peak Periods:**  Pizza is most demanded during Lunch (12 PM to 3 PM) and Dinner (6 PM to 9 PM).
+This may be because most people don't skip these meals, or because pizza is considered a convenient meal or a comfort food.

-- **Afternoon Sales:** 12,666 pizzas sold in the afternoon indicate strong demand between 3PM to 6PM.
+- **Afternoon Sales:** 12,666 pizzas sold in the afternoon indicate strong demand between 3 PM and 6 PM.
 This amount is nearly on par with dinner sales, with only 691 pizzas separating the two periods.

 - High demand may be due to the fact that the Afternoon is between Lunch and Dinner, which could suggest a robust snack culture, people who take late lunches, or a tendency for early dinners.

-- **Least Popular Periods:** Late Evening demand drops significantly down to 3,999, while Morning demand have also dipped to 2,750.
+- **Least Popular Periods:** Late Evening demand drops significantly down to 3,999, while Morning demand has also dipped to 2,750.
 This decline could be because pizza isn't typically a popular option for late-night or early-morning meals.

 **Recommendations:**